Andrew Park is a UK-based solicitor with over 35 years’ experience in commercial law practice.

 Andrew qualified as a solicitor in 1978, and set up APP Law in 1994.
 Initially he dealt with a broad range of company, commercial and litigation work.
 In 1995 he took on one of the first compensation cases for a UK wine importer under the EU Commercial Agents Directive.
 He became interested in the wine trade, and the complex, cross-border legal problems it can throw up.

 Andrew has operated as a solo since 1994.
 He has no plans to change this.
-It means he can guarantee that every client receives a one-to-one personal service, and that every piece of work is done to the highest possible standard.
+It enables him to guarantee that every client receives a one-to-one personal service, and ensure that every piece of work is done to the highest possible standard.

 Legal work for the wine and spirits trade

 Andrew works mainly for producers in the major wine-producing countries who export to the UK and/or the EU.
 Most of that work relates to:

 - Agency, Distribution and Other Contracts